-- A. Backup data encryption. - B. The data storage device actually builds a three-tier structure. - C. Three different places to store. - 4. investments in resources for cyber security management :

-In order to strengthen information security, in addition to the necessary software and hardware costs, the company continuously invests manpower and related resources to implement the following measures:
+- A. Backup data encryption. - B. The data storage device actually builds a three-tier structure. - C. Three different places to store. - 4. investments in resources for cyber security management : - (1) In order to strengthen information security, the company continuously invests manpower and related resources to implement the following measures: